By Danielle and Rustina, Contributing Writers

 Postpartum is a sensitive and challenging time for new and experienced mamas.
-Learn if what you’re going through is normal, or if you should reach out for help.
+Let’s talk about if what you’re going through is normal, or if you should reach out for help.

 After having a baby, most women have a heavy cycle lasting a week to four weeks.
 If you are still bleeding at your postpartum 6-week check up, be sure to mention it to your provider.
 It may be normal, but it may also be a sign of an issue.
 Often, this is because you are overdoing it and need more rest.
-Once, I even started bleeding 3 weeks after my bleeding had stopped for one day.
-Why?
-Because I had to throw my other child’s birthday party.
 Be sure to ask for help, locate a postpartum doula, nanny or housekeeper if you need more time to recover.

-Ongoing bleeding may be a sign of lingering tissue in the uterus, and should be checked out.
+Not Normal: Ongoing bleeding beyond that may be a sign of lingering tissues in the uterus, and should be checked out.

 Lack of Support/Feeling Helpless

 You’re not alone.
-We simply don’t have the villages and community that mothers need to thrive.
+We simply don’t have the villages and community feels that mothers need in today’s world.
 Do your best to build one – find a mom’s group at your local church or community, have a friend set up a meal train, and be very vocal about what you need (and what you don’t need).
 It’s okay to turn away visitors if you don’t feel up to it, but remember it is good sometimes too.
 It is especially helpful if any visitors might help a little or bring a meal!

-It is going to take awhile to get back in your old routine, so don’t expect to feel totally you until at least 3 months after the baby.
+It is going to take awhile to get back to your old routine, so don’t expect to feel totally you until at least 3 months after the baby.
 Cancel commitments and find ways to delegate chores and responsibilities.
 Take Postpartum Balance to help with your hormones, DIY: Postpartum Tea for Depression, and check out 10 Ways to Treat Postpartum Depression Naturally.

-You’re starving, and that’s okay.
-You just grew a baby, birthed it, and are now supplying its food and for its every need.
-A nursing mother needs an extra 300 calories per day, so stock up.
+You’re starving, and that’s normal.
+You just grew a baby, birthed it, now supplying all the food, and meeting the little one’s every need.
+A nursing mother needs at least an extra 300 calories per day, so stock up!
 If you are absolutely starving all the time, you may need to look at what you are eating.
-Is is whole, nourishing foods?
+Is it whole, nourishing foods?
 You need plenty of good fats, good proteins, fresh organic produce, and whole grains.
 Maybe a liver supplement is in order.
 If you need recipes, check out our Recipe Collection, A Mother’s Guide to Breastfeeding Nutrition, or Kate’s cookbook Wholesome Real Food Favorites.

 Hair loss after delivery is normal – normally starting a month or two after delivery and lasting a few weeks.
-Your hair naturally falls out, but stops doing so during pregnancy.
+Our hair naturally falls out – all the time – but stops doing so during pregnancy.
 After delivery, more hair falls out than usual because all the hair which didn’t fall out during pregnancy finally does.
 If your hair thins considerably (but remember, it likely will be thinner than when you’re pregnant) or continues past a few months, it’s time to mention it to your doctor, or try a natural hair supplement with Biotin, iodine, horsetail, or rosemary.
 You can learn more in Earthley’s Ultimate Natural Hair Care Guide

 Be easy on yourself mama.
 This is a difficult time, but you will get through it.
 Your baby isn’t looking for perfection, he just needs you to be present and healthy – so balance yourself and ask for help when you need it.